Dyang0/Tech-Blogs-and-Other/README.md

 My Medium blogs will be a way to communicate my findings and thoughts.
 This will be a great way to retain information and document my projects.

-I have decided to split my blogs in a series format with each having common themes (this explains the repo name "Medium-Series").
+I have decided to split my blogs in a series format with each having common themes.
 This will allow me to organize my thoughts more effectively, where I will be forced to formalize my findings.

 With that said, I hope you enjoy the blogs as much as I did writing them :)